thanhtbt/tensor_tracking_survey/README.md

 ## Survey Paper
 [*A Contemporary and Comprehensive Survey on Streaming Tensor Decomposition*](https://ieeexplore.ieee.org/document/9994046)

 Authors: L.T.
-Thanh, K. Abed-Meraim, N. L. Trung and A. Hafiane.
+Thanh, K. Abed-Meraim, N. L. Trung and A. Hafiane

 ## Reference
 If you find this repository helpful for your work, please cite